cybersoton/ml-ac/README.md

 # ML-AC: Adapting Access Control

-This repository contains the algorithm implementation of the ML-AC system presented in (this paper)[https://eprints.soton.ac.uk/421536/].
+This repository contains the algorithm implementation of the ML-AC system presented in [this paper](https://eprints.soton.ac.uk/421536/).

 The solution aims at making access control adaptive by refining at run-time access granted according to monitored behaviours.
 The solution is building the user profile with a Random Forest algorithm and using a clustering approach to prevent anomaly behaviours to be used in the learning.